spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 ## Deploy the Environment

 The following steps will guide you through deploying the cluster infrastructure.
-You will start by creating a cluster profile and deploying the host cluster using your cluster profile.
+You will start by creating a cluster profile that you apply to the host cluster.

 <br />